gomezvelezlab/WigglyRivers/README.md

 pip install circle-fit
 ```

 The package uses `anytree` to store the information of the meanders.
-To plot the tree, please install [graphviz](https://graphviz.org/download/).

 For interactive plots
 ```bash
 pip install ipympl
 ```

-If you are using `.env` files remember to also install
+If you are using `.env` files, remember to also install

 ```bash
 pip install python-dotenv